hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### General Application Domain
 <!-- What is typically created in or through this system? -->

-The main results produced by karma are test results.
+The main results produced by Karma are test results.
-It can show results for single or multiple tests.
-Moreover, it displays execution time.
-Furthermore, it can generate an html document which contains a coverage report.
+Moreover, it displays execution time and can also generate an html document which contains a coverage report.
-If integrated in Webstorm it coverage reports can also be displayed directly in the IDE.
+If integrated in Webstorm the coverage reports can also be displayed directly in the IDE.

 <!-- What are users trying to accomplish with it? -->
-The main benefit for the users of karma is live feedback on test results.
+The main benefit for the users of Karma is live feedback on test results.
-The users aim to get feedback on whether their code works well as fast as possible, if possible even instantly.
+The users aim to get feedback on whether their code works well as fast as possible, ideally even instantly.
-This should help them to increase their efficiency and be more productive.
+This should help them to increase their efficiency and to be more productive.
-It should also support them in developing better and more robust application by identifying untested code through the coverage report.
+It should also support them in developing better and more robust applications by identifying untested code through the coverage report.
 In general all of the beforementioned points support a test-driven development workflow.
 Furthermore, it helps them to worry less about their tools with features like auto configuration.

 <!--
 What kind of systems are modified or developed with it (graphical application, client-server architecture, big data, streaming)?
 -->
-Since karma is used for application development with JavaScript it is applied in the same application domains as JavaScript is.
+Since Karma is used for application development with JavaScript it is applied in the same application domains as JavaScript.
-Therefore, karma is mainly used for web applications and applications with client-server architecture.
+Therefore, Karma is mainly used for web applications and applications with client-server architecture.

 ### Design Goals of the System